Argent-Matter/gcyr/ideas.md

 - you must maintain satellites.
 If you fail to do so, they will fall down (explode on the ground) and leave space debris.
 - if you accumulate enough space debris, it'll become impossible to launch new satellites.
 - the dyson sphere must also be maintained.
-Failing to do so will destroy the sphere and prevent building of new ones.
+Failing to do so will implode the sphere into the sun and prevent building of new ones.
 - if a player leaves a dyson sphere running for too long, they'll have to take vitamin D supplements. not taking them will cause cardiac arrest (death)
 - Ore mining lasers.
 May be used for nefarious purposes.
 - Building a dyson sphere will cause all dyson swarm satellites' power output to nullify.